SaltyMelonYT/Ai-animatronic/README.md

 * Communication between vision and communication (llava --> Llama)
 * Less AI generated code as this is far to advanced for me
 * Personality
+* Memory (If the AI server is shutdown, it can look back at its memories for context) As well as the ability to write memories on its own